Midvale

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Midvale has 16 active public transport stops, all of which are bus stops.
 These stops are served by 11 different routes that together facilitate 789 weekly passenger trips.
-The accessibility of transport in Midvale is rated as excellent, with residents on average being located 166 meters from the nearest stop.
+The area's transport accessibility is rated highly, with residents living an average of 166 meters from the nearest stop.
+Most Midvale residents commute outwards daily, primarily using cars (84%).
+Train usage stands at 7%.
+Vehicle ownership per dwelling averages 1.3, lower than the regional norm.

 Frequently Asked Questions - Transport